symmy596/Advanced_Practical_Chemistry_Teaching/LESSONPLAN.md

 #### Learning Outcomes

-- Undestanding of the nature of Frenkel and Schottky defects.
+- Understanding of the nature of Frenkel and Schottky defects.
 - Rationisation of the effect that such defects have on the transport properties of a material.

 #### Lesson Plan